ernstc/VisualStudioSolutionSecrets/README.md

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 Secrets are encrypted at rest and can be accessed only be authorized accounts.
 No one else is capable of reading their contents.

-Since secrets are encrypted at rest and communication with the key vault is enforced to be TLS, Visual Studio Solution Secrets does not encprypt the secrets before sending them to the key vault, hence there is no need to use the encryption key on the local machine.
+Since secrets are encrypted at rest and communication with the key vault is secure because it is enforced to be HTTPS/TLS 1.2, Visual Studio Solution Secrets does not encprypt the secrets on its own before sending them to the key vault, hence there is no need to use the encryption key on the local machine.

-This opens to the scenario where you can share the solutions secrets with the development team.
-You only need to authorize the team with read or read / write access to the Azure Key Vault secrects and the team can then pull secrets from key vault.
+This opens to the scenario where you can share the solution secrets with the development team.
+You only need to authorize the team with read or read/write access to the Azure Key Vault secrects, so that the team can pull secrets.
 **This is the recommended way for sharing solution secrets within the team.**

 ![Concept](https://raw.githubusercontent.com/ernstc/VisualStudioSolutionSecrets/dev/media/azurekv-flow.svg)